esanch/LabelPrinter/README.md

 * Print individual labels per item in a given Purchase|Sales|Work order
   * *Quantity of labels printed for Purchase|Sales order items is dependent on quantity of each item in the order*
   * *Quantity of labels printed for Work order items is set to default **1***
-* View Item values that make up an order
+* View item values that make up an order

 ## Getting Started